This article appeared on The Lily and is reprinted with permission.

 I want my future partner to think so too, as well as love the other less-than-beautiful baggage I carry.
 I need someone who will be supportive, someone who would be there for me if I ever get sick again.
 I know there are good guys out there who will accept me for who I am.
 That now includes the bag and ileostomy, which was made permanent in December of 2016.

 I never expected to still be single at 37.
-I didn’t have a choice in developing colon cancer, but I did have a choice in how I decided to manage complicated and painful treatments, as well as the countless side effects which followed.
-Despite the cliché, I believe everything happens for a reason, and cancer certainly changed my definition of love.
-Love is being vulnerable and unconditionally honest with yourself and the partner who complements your life.
+I didn’t have a choice in developing colorectal cancer, but I did have a choice in how I decided to manage the painful and complicated treatments, as well as the countless side effects which followed.
+Despite the cliché, I do believe that everything happens for a reason.
+Cancer changed my definition of love.
+To me, love is being vulnerable and unconditionally honest with yourself and the partner who complements your life.
 And that’s baggage I am proud to carry.